-- Flexibility – In a cable connection, you have to watch a movie at a specific time and if you miss it, you have to wait for the same movie to be aired in future.
-I still remember the time when our whole family gathered at the living room to watch a weekend movie on cable television.
-Time has changed, so the way we watch content.
-You have the flexibility to watch at any time, place, date and what not.
-You can resume, pause, watch in slots and do everything that adjusts to your busy schedule.
+- Flexibility – In a traditional cable connection, you have to watch a movie at a specific time and in case you miss it, you have to wait for the same movie to be aired in future.
+When we were young, our whole family gathered at the living room to watch a weekend movie on cable television.
+With time, the way we consume content has changed.
+Now you have the flexibility to watch at any time, place, date and what not.
+You may resume, pause, watch in slots and do everything that adjusts to your busy schedule.

 - Content collection – In a typical TV setup, you are limited to a few channels and shows.
 Basically, everything depends on your cable or satellite provider.
 Streaming media services on the other hand have an extensive range of content, including shows, movies, documentaries from different providers.
-You can easily find the content that interests you.
+You can easily find the content that best suits your preference and interest.

 - Cost – With a media streaming service, you have to only pay for the content you want to watch.
 Some streaming services even offer account sharing, allowing access to the same account with different profiles which further reduces the cost.
 In cable television, you have to pay a certain amount every month for limited channels.